AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

 **Version history**

 The **Version history** feature in the Editor allows you to check the available versions of your DITA files, compare them, and revert to any version from the Editor itself.

-In the version history, you can compare the content and metadata of the current version (which can also be a working copy) with any previous version of the same file.
+You can compare the content and metadata of the current version (which can also be a working copy) with any previous version of the same file.
 You can also view the labels and comments for the compared versions.

+>[!NOTE]
+>
+> The Version history options only appears if there are changes made to the first version of the topic or map.

 To access the version history and revert to a specific version of your topic, perform the following steps: